cosmos/cosmos-sdk/docs/ibc/custom.md

 }
 ```

+#### Channel Handshake Version Negotiation

+Application modules are exepcted to verify versioning used during the channel handshake procedure.

+* `ChanOpenInit` callback should verify that the `MsgChanOpenInit.Version` is valid
+* `ChanOpenTry` callback should verify that the `MsgChanOpenTry.Version` is valid and that `MsgChanOpenTry.CounterpartyVersion` is valid.
+* `ChanOpenAck` callback should verify that the `MsgChanOpenAck.CounterpartyVersion` is valid and supported.

+Versions must be strings but can implement any versioning structure.

 ### Bind Ports

 Currently, ports must be bound on app initialization.
 A module may bind to ports in `InitGenesis`